SeanDorff/Sean-Dorff-s-Audio-Visualizer/README.md

 At the moment they are not always up to date.
 If you want the latest version you have to clone or download the repository and build it yourself.

 # Controls
-Use WSAD and Space/Shift to move around or up and down.
+Use `WSAD` and `Space`/`Shift` to move around or up and down.
 The mouse controls your viewing direction.
-Use F to toggle fullscreen mode on or off.
+Use `F` to toggle fullscreen mode on or off.
-Use R to toggle star display on or off.
+Use `R` to toggle star display on or off.
-Press Esc to quit the program.
+Press `Esc` to quit the program.

 # Used NuGet packages
 This solution uses two NuGet packages: